prachishende007/AI_and_DL/README.md

 # AI and Deep Learning Assignments

 Welcome to my **AI and Deep Learning Assignments** repository!
-This repository contains my coursework, projects, and exercises related to Artificial Intelligence and Deep Learning.
+This repository contains my coursework, projects, and assignments related to Artificial Intelligence and Deep Learning.
 It showcases practical implementations, algorithms, and models that I have worked on as part of my learning journey.

 ---